 Concerning Camouflage, Human Perception and Ghillie Suit:

-Therefore, the Gestalt Psychological approach to human perception helps understand why and how Ghillie Suits work within the environment, and can provide remarkable insight into the best way to conceal oneself with a Ghillie suit.
+Therefore, the Gestalt Psychological approach to human perception helps understand why and how Ghillie Suits works within the environment, and can provide remarkable insight into the best way to conceal oneself using a Ghillie suit.

 A more direct example of how we drive our approach based on the Cognitive laws of Human Perception:

-So, under a versatility point of view, a leaf-suit (in general wide shapes) will be very effective in environments characterised by wide shapes (as dead leaves), but in grassy areas it could has concealment problems.
-On the other hand, a full Rafia Ghillie (thin shapes) will works extremely well in grassy environments, but in wide leaves areas as woods, it could has concealment issues.
+Therefore, under a versatility point of view, a leaf-suit (in general wide/broad shapes) will be very effective in environments characterised by wide shapes (as broad-leaved woods), but in grassy areas it would become not effective leading to concealment issues.
+On the other hand, a full Rafia Ghillie (thin shapes) will works extremely well in grassy environments, but in broad-leaved environment as a deciduous woods, it could lead to the same concealment issues.
+However A Ghillie made of Rafia will be always more adaptable than a leaf-suits because grass is more common the leaves and humans (and other species as well) evolutionary speaking are more used to see grass than a maple leaf.
+Grass is highly pervasive and "thin shapes" as sticks and dry grass characterise any environment (except deserts and glacial areas).

 Here below a brief video example of Jute versatility in different areas.
 In the following video the same Ghillie was used to cover 13km of distance from 1200mt to 2500mt.